callstack/react-native-paper/CONTRIBUTING.md

 * `refactor`: code/structure refactor, e.g. new structure folder for components.
 * `docs`: changes into documentation, e.g. add usage example for Button.
 * `test`: adding or updating tests, eg unit, snapshot testing.
-* `chore`: tooling changes, e.g. change circle ci config.
+* `chore`: tooling changes, e.g. change circleci config.
 * `BREAKING`: for changes that break existing usage, e.g. change API of a component.

 Our pre-commit hooks verify that your commit message matches this format when committing.